JakBul/Premier-League-Quiz/README.md

 Premier League Quiz target users are:
 * Aged 01-99
-* Football lovers, fans, anyone who follows football in general as Premier League is the most watched league in the world
+* Football lovers, fans, and anyone who follows football in general as Premier League is the most-watched league in the world
 * Have an interest to test their knowledge

 What these users would be looking for:
 * Clear information and easy-to-use interaction
-* Good & simple looking design that provides inspiration and make the quiz look desirable
+* Good & simple looking design that provides inspiration and makes the quiz look desirable

 This quiz has been built to offer all of these things.
 An effort was taken to provide as intuitive interaction as possible for every user visiting the webpage.

-Due to the age group of the users, it is assumed that most users will be viewing the site not only on their mobile phones, but also on the tablets or computers.
+Due to the age group of the users, it is assumed that most users will be viewing the site not only on their mobile phones but also on their tablets or computers.
 Therefore, creating something responsive is integral to the design.

 ### **Scope**

-In order to achieve the desired user & business goals, the following features will be included in this release:
+To achieve the desired user & business goals, the following features will be included in this release:

-- Simple Home section with button to Start Quiz
+- Simple Home section with a button to 'Start Quiz'
 - Popup window explaining how to play the Quiz and options of either Exit or Play
 - Quiz Section which contains 10 Questions with 4 possible answers
 - Every question has only one correct answer
-- Only after answering each question, user can move to another one
+- Only after answering each question, the user can move to another one
-- After the last question the result will be shown in Result Box section
+- After the last question the result will be shown in the Result Box section
-- User can go back to menu of the game if needs or play again upon clicking on button Try Again
+- User can go back to the menu of the game if needs or play again upon clicking on the button Try Again

 ### **Structure**

-This is one page website to reach simplicity.
+This is one-page website to reach simplicity.

-I chose the following order for the gameplay 'Main Page > Popup Window with rules > Quiz Section > Result Box', as I felt this would allow the whole flow of quiz to be digested in the best way.
+I chose the following order for the gameplay 'Main Page > Popup Window with rules > Quiz Section > Result Box', as I felt this would allow the whole quiz to be digested in the best way.

-I also chose to use maximum of 10 questions and double-checked them on Wikipedia where are tracked all of English Premier League records.
+I also chose to use a maximum of 10 questions and double-checked them on Wikipedia where are tracked all of the English Premier League records.

 ### **Skeleton**

-As this project is mostly about User Interaction, I decided to focus on gameplay and quality of JavaScript code.
+As this project is mostly about User Interaction, I decided to focus on gameplay and the quality of JavaScript code.
 Therefore, I used as little text and images as possible.

 I intentionally used CSS styling to make interaction with this quiz funny and handy, for example with text styling, hovering effect on buttons or showing the right answer after clicking the wrong one.

-Last but not least, I added responsiveness to allow user play the quiz on a different devices.
+Last but not least, I added responsiveness to allow users to play the quiz on different devices.

-I felt that all mentioned above helps to provide the best User Experience and highlight purpose of this project.
+I felt that all mentioned above helps to provide the best User Experience and highlight the purpose of this project.

 ### **Surface**

-Important to mention - this project had to pass all of accessibility critera, that's why I had to choose type of colours and backgrounds that will easily pass them.
+Important to mention - this project had to pass all of the accessibility criteria, that's why I had to choose the type of colors and backgrounds that will easily pass them.

 ### Colour Scheme

-I chose a colour palette based around white & black as these colours are elegant and simple to implement into design.
+I chose a color palette based around white & black as these colors are elegant and simple to implement into the design.
 I added darker violet color for buttons and headings.
-Additionally, I chose to use another colours for hover effects and box shadowing.
+Additionally, I chose to use other colors for hover effects and box shadowing.

 - `#ffffff` used for primary text or background
 - `#000000` used for secondary text